am-codez/Obsidian-2024/publish/CPSC 110.md

 	- E.g. LetterGrade is one of 3 subclasses: A, B, C

 - Data Definitions:
-	- `atomic-non-distinct` :type predicate
+	- `atomic-non-distinct` : type predicate
 		- String
-			- Doesn't require definitions for each string
-			- Examples are redundant for enumerations
 		- Number
 		- Boolean
 		- Image